ArduPilot/ardupilot_wiki/mavproxy/source/docs/modules/battery.rst

     module load battery

-The battery module provides warnings to the user if any of the APM power sources reach a critical level.
+The battery module provides warnings to the user if any of the power sources reach a critical level.

 Status